 Here’s my fairly convoluted take.
 First of all, I think the dynamics of a same sex marriage is different than polygamy.
 I think reasonable people can find similarities.
 And if I squint, I can see why the church puts them in the same basic category and creates policy that treats them similarly.

-Because of the shift society has made on this issue and the fact that the law has changed, choosing gay marriage has become an issue of apostasy, not just one of sin.
+Because of the shift society has made on this issue and the fact that the law has changed, choosing gay marriage is considered apostasy, not just sin.
 I think this distinction is important and it’s why I think this logic falls a bit short: